CMSgov/dpc-app/dpc-load-testing/README.md

 #### Local Development

+Environment variables are stored in Ansible Vault.
+These will all populate automatically when you run the make command.
 To test locally, follow these steps:
-1. `cp ./.env.sample ./.env`
-2. Ask a DPC developer for the client token, public key ID, and base64 encoded private key.
-Fill those values in your .env file.
-3. Run `yarn` in order to get IDE integration for K6 libraries.
+1. Run `yarn` in order to get IDE integration for K6 libraries.
-4. Run `make start-load-tests`.
+2. Run `make start-load-tests`.

 ### A note on modules